 Consider a college campus boiling with racial and gender sensitivity, with courses in victimization, organizations for victims, a constant barrage of victimization propaganda -- but no immediate and palpable victims.
-"Anti-racist" vigilantes with no racists (or misogynists and homophobes) to hang had better get busy and make some, and they often do.
+Anti-racist vigilantes with no racists to hang had better get busy and make some, and they often do.